keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

       -Dkeycloak.connectionsJpa.url=jdbc:mysql://$DB_HOST/keycloak \
       -Dkeycloak.connectionsJpa.user=keycloak \
       -Dkeycloak.connectionsJpa.password=keycloak

+### DB migration test with manual mode

+Same test as above, but it uses manual migration mode.
+During startup of the new Keycloak server, Liquibase won't automatically perform DB update, but it just exports the needed SQL into the script.
+This SQL script then needs to be manually executed against the DB.

+1) Prepare MySQL DB (Same as above)

+2) Run the test (Update according to your DB connection, versions etc).
+This step will end with failure, but that's expected:

+    mvn -f testsuite/integration-arquillian/pom.xml \
+      clean install \
+      -Pauth-server-wildfly,jpa,clean-jpa,auth-server-migration \
+      -Dtest=MigrationTest \
+      -Dmigration.mode=manual \
+      -Dmigrated.auth.server.version=1.9.8.Final \
+      -Djdbc.mvn.groupId=mysql \
+      -Djdbc.mvn.version=5.1.29 \
+      -Djdbc.mvn.artifactId=mysql-connector-java \
+      -Dkeycloak.connectionsJpa.url=jdbc:mysql://$DB_HOST/keycloak \
+      -Dkeycloak.connectionsJpa.user=keycloak \
+      -Dkeycloak.connectionsJpa.password=keycloak

+3) Manually execute the SQL script against your DB.
+With Mysql, you can use this command (KEYCLOAK_SRC points to the directory with the Keycloak codebase):

+    mysql -h $DB_HOST -u keycloak -pkeycloak < $KEYCLOAK_SRC/testsuite/integration-arquillian/tests/base/target/containers/auth-server-wildfly/keycloak-database-update.sql

+4) Finally run the migration test, which will verify that DB migration was successful.
+This should end with success:

+    mvn -f testsuite/integration-arquillian/tests/base/pom.xml \
+      clean install \
+      -Pauth-server-wildfly \
+      -Dskip.add.user.json=true \
+      -Dmigrated.auth.server.version=1.9.8.Final \
+      -Dtest=MigrationTest

 ### JSON export/import migration test
 This will start latest Keycloak and import the realm JSON file, which was previously exported from Keycloak 1.9.8.Final